 Tsetse fly bites can be quite painful.
 Travelers often recall being bitten.
 A painful sore often shows up at the site of the bite within a week or so.
 It’s called a chancre.

 Each person may have slightly different symptoms.
 But symptoms tend to happen within 1 to 4 weeks of infection.
 At first, they may include fever, skin lesions, rash, swelling, or swollen lymph nodes on the back of the neck.
 After many weeks, the infection may become meningoencephalitis.
 This is an infection of the brain and the fluid surrounding the brain and spinal cord.
 As the illness gets worse, symptoms may include:

 If left untreated, death will occur within several weeks to months.
 The symptoms of African sleeping sickness may look like other health problems.
 Always see your health care provider for a diagnosis.

 Your health care provider will figure out the best treatment for you based on:

 Medicine is available to treat the disease.
 You will need to stay in the hospital.
 After you go home, you will need follow-up exams for about 2 years.
 These will include a spinal tap.
 Because this infection is so rare, your health care provider may talk with an infectious disease or tropical medicine specialist.

 No vaccine or medicine can prevent African sleeping sickness.
-But you can avoid being bitten.
+But you can avoid being bitten by tsetse flies.
 Experts recommend the following:

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.